 • Read full iDrive review (opens in new tab)(opens in new tab)

-It's not only the lifetime storage option that makes pCloud attractive.
-You can access your files from a PC, Mac, mobile devices or the web, with pCloud storage appearing as a local drive on a PC or Mac for ultimate ease of access and backup.
+It's not only the lifetime option that makes pCloud attractive.
+You can access your files from a PC, Mac, mobile devices or the web, with pCloud appearing as a local drive on a PC or Mac for ultimate ease of access and backup.
 What's more, for an extra $3.99 a month, you can upgrade to pCloud Crypto so each stored file can be encrypted and password protected.

-Livedrive is unusual among cloud storage providers as it offers unlimited storage, and if you only need to back up the contents of one PC or Mac, the monthly cost is very reasonable.
+Livedrive is unusual among cloud storage providers as it offers unlimited capacity, and if you only need to back up the contents of one PC or Mac, the monthly cost is very reasonable.
 Back-up is automatic and mirrors any changes you make to a file on your computer, and up to 30 previous versions of edited files are stored in case you need to roll back to a previous file version.

 To back up multiple computers (up to 5), the Pro Suite is the package to go for.
 This also lets you back up your mobile device, as well as giving you 5GB of Briefcase storage.
 Briefcase is Livedrive's file syncing service which functions much like Dropbox, giving you an online drive where you can store you're most-used images, videos and documents for easy access while you're on the go from any computer or mobile device.
 Briefcase also makes it easy to share files and folders securely, with the option to password protect a shared file.